recurse-that/TopographyOfSynchrony/README.md

   - To create figures or export map images run .mlx files prepended with 'export'

 3. R -- Analyze Results of synchrony calculations

-## Dependencies

-### Data
-MODIS Satellite data set must be used for code to run smoothly.
-If using another similar dataset some code will need to be modified.

-### Google Earth KML File
-Must contain only individual points that are named according to the indicated scene

-### Matlab
-- Mapping toolbox and Antenna toolbox must be installed
-- Run 'Code/Matlab/Dependencies.mlx' to enable addons and toolboxes

 ## MORE DEPENDENCIES